-Contracting authorities are obliged to observe a standstill period between notice of the contract award decision and the reasons for the decision to the unsuccessful bidders and conclusion of the contract.
-The standstill period must be at least 14 days if the notice is sent electronically (or 16 days if sent by any other means).
+One of the key requirements of the Remedies Regulations is that contracting authorities are obliged to observe a standstill period between notice of the contract award decision and the reasons for the decision to the unsuccessful bidders and conclusion of the contract.
+The standstill period must be at least 14 days which commences on the day after the notice is sent if the notice is sent electronically (or 16 days if sent by any other means).